Inside LA - The Los Angeles Lowdown

 In 1890 Victor Ponet, a Belgian businessman and diplomat, bought 240 acres of the old Rancho La Brea.
 His new estate consisted mostly of poinsettia fields and was just west of a small village that was only just becoming known as Hollywood.
 Eventually Ponet had a six-hundred foot long dirt road cleared to connect the fields and, in 1921, Los Angeles (which by then had swallowed up Hollywood) used it to extend Sunset Boulevard – named so, according to lore, by ‘mother of Hollywood’ Daeida Wilcox to appeal to potential house-buyers – west to the newly developed community of Beverly Hills.
 Thus was born ‘the Sunset Strip’.

-A Brief History of the Sunset Strip
+Early History of the Sunset Strip

 I’m going tell you a story